softbank-robotics-america/pepper-chat-dialogflow-fulfillment-library/README.md

  <br>

 ** Some response types do not allow styling to be added to them directly.
 In these cases, the styling must be applied either before or after such a response type.

+# Follow-up Events
+Followup events can be added to any response.
+After the response has been formed,
+      e.g.
+      let video = new Video(speech, url);
+      video.followupEvent = {
+		  "name": "event name",
+		  "parameters": {
+		    "param": "param value"
+		  }
+		}
+      let responseToPepper = new PepperResponse(video);

 # Helper functions